Skip to main content

 Appearance

 Aussies are known for their stunning multi-colored coats, often a mix of blue merle, red merle, black, or red, all with or without white markings.
-Their expressive eyes can be blue, amber, or even one of each, giving them a unique and captivating look.
+Their expressive eyes can be blue, amber, or even one of each (heterochromia), giving them a unique and captivating look that seems to peer straight into your soul.

-They’re known to have quite rounded derrières, think apple bottoms with fur, (no jeans).
-Many Australian Shepherd tails are docked at birth, though thankfully that practice is becoming phased out in favor of natural tails.
+They're known to have quite rounded derrières, think apple bottoms with fur, (no jeans).
+Many Australian Shepherd tails are docked at birth, though recently (to the relief of animal advocates) that practice has become increasingly rare in favor of natural tails, allowing these beautiful dogs to express themselves fully through their expressive tail language.

 Similar breeds